xhandlr/vocacion360-uxd/README.md

 **Customer Activities**

 The user explores the key features of Vocación360.
-They can take a vocational test, explore and compare careers, view detailed information about each one, and receive personalized results.
-A key interface is the career search engine, which includes a bar that allows searching by university degree name, university, location, and area of interest.
+They can take a vocational test, explore and compare degree programs, view detailed information about each one, and receive personalized results.
+A key interface is the degree program search engine, which includes a bar that allows searching by university degree name, university, location, and area of interest.
 The results are displayed in clear information cards, with tags and buttons that allow users to compare or view more details.

 ![Explore degree programs](./assets/hd-explore-degree-programs.png)

 **Customer Goals**

 The user’s goal is to identify the academic path that aligns best with their interests and abilities.
 To support this, Vocación360 offers tests for students who feel completely lost, as well as for those who are deciding between two or more options.
-At the end of the test, a personalized list is provided, showing the top careers that best match the student’s profile.
+At the end of the test, a personalized list is provided, showing the top degree programs that best match the student’s profile.

 ![Test Result](./assets/hd-test-result.png)